Xorn: All-New, All-Different Marvel

-When the Terrigen Mists were released around the globe, whittling down mutantkind's number and suppressing any new mutant manifestation, a militant band composed of Inhumans and Mutants known as the Dark Riders, who long believed in "survival of the fittest", began gunning down all mutant healers, one such mutant is Shen Xorn, who is revealed to have been repowered and has now secluded himself somewhere in Tibet.
-He is able to kill Barrage and make quick work of the rest of the Riders after they chose to battle instead of have tea.
+During the "Inhumanity" storyline, Terrigen Mist is spread across Earth, proving fatal to mutants and suppressing any new mutant manifestation.
+A militant band composed of Inhumans and Mutants known as the Dark Riders, who long believed in "survival of the fittest", begin killing mutant healers.
+One of their targets is Shen Xorn, who is revealed to have been regained his powers and has now secluded himself somewhere in Tibet.
+He is able to kill Barrage and make quick work of the rest of the Riders.

-During Hydra's overthrow of the United States government as seen in the Secret Empire storyline, Shen Xorn is chosen to lead New Tian, a sovereign nation created for mutants in California.
-It is later revealed that Emma Frost is the true leader of New Tian and Xorn is a puppet ruler who she controls with her telepathy.

 House of X

-Following the consolidation of Mutant peoples on Krakoa during the House of X storyline, Kuan-Yin Xorn is resurrected through Krakoa's resurrection protocols.
+Following the consolidation of mutant peoples on Krakoa during the House of X storyline, Kuan-Yin Xorn is resurrected through Krakoa's resurrection protocols.
 The Xorn brothers (now calling themselves Xorn and Zorn) remain on Krakoa and occasionally lend their powers to other mutants' causes - such as David Haller's work as a community healer.

 Reception

 In 2014, Entertainment Weekly ranked Xorn 55th in their "Let's rank every X-Man ever" list.